We hadn’t paid attention to the news. It was too late to leave.

 Sometimes I wonder if we could avert more disaster if we lived this way all the time.

 Question: What lessons have disasters taught you?
-Please leave a comment.
+You can leave a comment by clicking here.